Pourskyy/NewbieVim/python-setup/README.md

 ```bash
 pre-commit install
 ```
-> [!Note] Now every time you git commit, these checks will run automatically
+> [!NOTE] Now every time you git commit, these checks will run automatically
 > If code isn’t formatted properly or type hints are wrong, the commit will fail until you fix it

 > You can manually run checks too